Skip to main content

 Add an Internal Note

-Internal notes let you record information about a conversation without sending an SMS to the client.
+Internal notes let you record information about a conversation without sending anything to the client.

 Notes are free — they do not consume SMS credits.